Stewart O'Nan: Nonfiction books

 When he researched The Circus Fire, he advertised in The Hartford Courant and received many answers to his request for interviews with survivors of the Hartford Circus fire.

 In the spring of 2005 O'Nan spoke at the Lucy Robbins Welles Library in Newington, Connecticut, as the featured author in its One Book, 4 Towns program.
 In an article for Connecticut Magazine, when asked about Faithful: Two Diehard Boston Red Sox Fans Chronicle the Historic 2004 Season, the book he co-authored with Stephen King, O'Nan replied, "I always tell my friends that the luckiest thing that ever happened to me was becoming a Red Sox fan."

 Screenplays and other writing

 In 2008, Lonely Road Books sold out its pre-orders for O'Nan's latest writing, a screenplay simply titled Poe.
 It is a dramatic retelling of the life of Edgar Allan Poe.
 The screenplay was released as a limited edition of 200 copies and as a lettered edition of 26 copies.
 It features a foreword by Roger Corman and frontispieces by Jill Bauman.

 Adaptations

 In 2007 Snow Angels was adapted for a film of the same title, directed by David Gordon Green, who also wrote the screenplay, and which starred Sam Rockwell and Kate Beckinsale.

-A film adaptation A Prayer for the Dying of his 1999 novel of the same name began filming in 2024, starting Johnny Flynn and John C. Reilly.
+A film adaptation titled A Prayer for the Dying, based on his 1999 novel of the same name, began filming in 2024, starting Johnny Flynn and John C. Reilly.
+It premiered in February 2026 at the 2026 Berlin International Film Festival.